 PVC Peel and Stick Panel from Ebern Designs at Wayfair

-8. Dress your windows with new curtains: If you prefer curtains, you should also pay attention to the curtain pole design which should look stylish and be the right type for the curtain fixings.
+8. Dress your windows with new curtains: If you prefer curtains, you should also pay attention to the curtain pole design, which should look stylish and be the right type for the curtain fixings.
 Curtains can add a splash of colour and pattern to neutral rooms.
-Try Terry’s Fabrics where you can purchase inexpensive curtains and curtain poles.
+Try Terry’s Fabrics, where you can purchase inexpensive curtains and curtain poles.

 9. Swap lamp shades for designer alternatives: An easy way to transform a room is by hanging a beautiful designer pendant shade.
 Splash out on a beautifully crafted fitting, and you’ll instantly add a touch of glamour to a room.
 Tom Dixon is the king of designer lighting who leads the way in lighting trends so take a look at his collection first.
 Pay attention to the light bulbs because these designs have improved over the last few years and can enhance your lighting choice.

-10. Hang your flat screen TV on a wall: Create a modern interior by hanging your flat screen TV to a wall in the living room.
+10. Hang your flat screen TV on a wall: Create a modern interior by hanging your flat screen TV on a wall in the living room.
 I recently attached a TV in the guest bedroom using a bracket from VonHaus.
 Bracket options include flat to wall, swivel and tilt.

 DIY Home Improvements Post Credits